Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake/build_a_data_clean_room_in_snowflake.md

 ### Party2's Tables
 Next we'll have a look at the Party2 tables.
 Switch back to your **Party2** account UI, then click on the "Databases" tab and expand the tree down through `PARTY2_SOURCE_DB` and `SOURCE_SCHEMA` to the `PARTY1_CUSTOMERS` table.
 Click the preview icon for the `PARTY2_CUSTOMERS` table, then scroll to the far right in the preview to observe some that this dataset _lacks the rich demographic attributes_ that Party1's customer dataset contains.

-Positive
+> aside positive
+>
-: This is our use case: To bring those attributes from Party1 over to Party2 where both parties _share the same customers_ **without** either party revealing its PII to the other.
+>  This is our use case: To bring those attributes from Party1 over to Party2 where both parties _share the same customers_ **without** either party revealing its PII to the other.

 Now, expand the `PARTY2_DCR_DB` database tree down through `SHARED_SCHEMA` and note that the `QUERY_REQUESTS` table is empty (since no requests have been made yet).